 Indigenous elder Witiyana Marika, of Yothu Yindi fame, tries to steady the ship as worlds collide and violence and oppression are wrought upon the land.

 It’s a gripping man-hunt story tracked through the awe-inspiring Northern Territory, with Aussie screen legend Jack Thompson, Underbelly star Callan Mulvey, and newcomer Jacob Junior Nayinggul.

 The film pulls no punches in its raw depiction of life during settlement and grapples with piercingly relevant themes of ownership, cooperation, and the soul of the nation and its connection to the land it comprises.

 Beautifully shot, it watches almost like a tourism piece for the Northern Territory.
 The stunning scenery is however contrasted with incredible violence and brutality.

-“I wanted it to be visceral”, Johnson says in an interview with The Latch.
+“I wanted it to be visceral”, Johnson told The Latch.
 “I wanted it to be immersive.
 I wanted the landscape and the country to be very much a character in the film that’s representative of peace, a disturbing peace”.